knative/docs/README.md

 of the website pages, or by directly opening an [issue](https://github.com/knative/docs/issues/new/choose) here in the repo.

-If you have a question that you can't find an answer to, we would also like to hear about that too.
+If you have a question or a problem that you can't find an answer to, we would also like to hear about that too.
 In addition to our docs, you can also reach out to the community for assistance.
 For example, ask a documentation specific question on the `#docs` channel in [Slack](https://knative.slack.com/).